 There are three major processes to training management:

 - Finding and delivering applicable pieces of training

 - Monitoring and evaluating the results of the training

-How often, though, do L&D departments focus their energy on the first two steps—determining the purpose and value of the trainings— without a follow up to ensure that the determined value is actually being valuable?
+How often, though, do L&D departments focus their energy on the first two steps—determining the purpose and value of the training— without a follow up to ensure that the determined value is truly being, well, valuable?

-Industry-wide, money is being poured into employee training—nearly $165 billion annually according to the ASTD.
-The average cost to train each employee is $1,195.
+Industry-wide, money is being poured into employee training—nearly $165 billion annually according to the ATD.
+Training each employee costs thousands of dollars.
 But what is the return on investment?
 Are these employees using this training to improve their skills, perform better at their jobs, and be more productive?

 Companies must resolve to focus on the third process of training management: the evaluation.
-In fact, the time put into each process should look something like this:
+The time put into each process should look something like this:

 - Defining objectives: 15%